zhengyuang7/HLoRA/README.md

 <b>Table: Overall mASR results on the MLC-SLM 2025 datasets.</b><br>
 MSR-1500h and MLC-500h denote training data subsets selected from MSR-86K and MLC-SLM 2025, respectively.<br>
-“√” and “×” indicate language-known and language-agnostic inference, while “single” and “double” denote single-pass and two-stage inference, respectively.<br>
+“√” and “×” indicate language-known and language-agnostic inference, while “single” and “double” denote single-pass and two-stage inference, respectively.
 For S1–S6, all systems share the same mHuBERT-147 backbone pretrained on 90k hours of multilingual data.
 <br><br>

 <table>